Cast Iron Dutch Oven: How to Bake Bread

 With this very stable 3-legged model, it's possible to place it directly on the embers.

-The goal is for the cast iron to be very hot before putting in the bread.
-(200°/250°)
+The goal is for the cast iron to be very hot before placing the dough inside. (~240°C inside the cauldron)

 3. Protect the bottom

-Before putting in the dough, line the bottom with:
+Before adding the dough, line the bottom with:

 untreated cabbage, vine, lemon, or chestnut leaves;

-or, simpler, straw or layers of baking paper.
+or, more simply, straw or layers of parchment paper.

-With this type of cauldron, this is very important, as the bottom heats up a lot.
+With this type of cauldron, this is very important, as the bottom heats up intensely.

-Gently place the dough in the hot cauldron.
+Gently place the dough into the hot cauldron.

 Then: